LiskArchive/lips/proposals/lip-manugowda-transactionreplay.md

 TBD

 ## Appendix A: SHA3-256

 The hash function SHA3-256 is an instance of the [KECCAK](https://keccak.team/keccak.html) function.
-Its form is
+Its form is:

 ```
 SHA3-256(M) = KECCAK[512](M||01, 256)
 ```

-for a message M according to NIST [FIPS 202](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf).
+For a message M according to NIST [FIPS 202](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf).

 #### Implementation of SHA-3

 The open source library [js-sha3](https://github.com/emn178/js-sha3) can be forked and integrated into the Lisk source code in order to compute SHA-3 hashes.
 If this library is not desired, for any reason, [jsSHA](https://github.com/Caligatio/jsSHA) represents an alternative.
 Note that this is only a recommendation.
 Any correct implementation of SHA3-256 may be used.

 ## Appendix B: Example

 Example of the construction of a new network identifier in the original Lisk Mainnet, when protocol version 2.0 is released and supported by the Lisk Foundation:

 - Nethash: `NH= 'ed14889723f24ecc54871d058d98ce91ff2f973192075c0155ba2b7b70ad2511'`
 - Community identifier = `'Lisk'`
 - Version = `'2.0'`
 - Hash function `H()` is SHA3-256

-With these parameters, the network identifier will be calculated as:
-`network_ID = SHA3-256(NH + ‘Lisk’ + ‘2.0’)= 'cd9a34062feec2b368656efb99d9f710534c4a6c5d8dd0e36e66fad0e5ea10d0'`
+With these parameters, the network identifier will be calculated as: `network_ID = SHA3-256(NH + ‘Lisk’ + ‘2.0’)= 'cd9a34062feec2b368656efb99d9f710534c4a6c5d8dd0e36e66fad0e5ea10d0'`